c3lang/c3c/README.md

 7. Set up CMake build for debug: `cmake ..`.
 At this point you may need to manually provide the link path to the LLVM CMake directories, e.g. `cmake -DLLVM_DIR=/usr/local/opt/llvm/lib/cmake/llvm/ ..`
 8. Build: `cmake --build .`

+*A note on compiling for Linux/Unix/MacOS: to be able to fetch vendor libraries libcurl is needed.
+The CMake script should detect it if it is available.
+Note that this functionality is non-essential and it is perfectly fine to user the compiler without it.*

 #### Licensing